sdiehl/wiwinwlh/tutorial.md

 };
 ```

-Runtime values in Haskell are by-default normally represented uniformly by a
+Runtime values in Haskell are by default represented uniformly by a boxed
-boxed ``StgClosure*`` struct which itself contains several payload values which
+``StgClosure*`` struct which itself contains several payload values, which can
-can themselves be either pointers to other boxed values or to unboxed literal
+themselves either be pointers to other boxed values or to unboxed literal values
-values that fit within the system word size and are stored directly within the
+that fit within the system word size and are stored directly within the closure
-closure in memory.
-The layout of the box is described by a bitmap in the header
+in memory.
+The layout of the box is described by a bitmap in the header for the
-for the closure which describes which values in the payload are either pointers
+closure which describes which values in the payload are either pointers or
-or non-pointers.
+non-pointers.

 The ``unpackClosure#`` primop can be used to extract this information at runtime
 by reading off the bitmap on the closure.